Requisitos-de-Software/2022.1-Notion/docs/analise/validacoes/comprovacao_informal.md

 ## 1. Envio do E-mail

-No dia 17 de agosto de 2022 o integrante Bernardo Pissutti enviou o seguinte mensagem ao e-mail institucional do Notion:
+No dia 17 de agosto de 2022 o integrante Bernardo Pissutti enviou o seguinte mensagem ao e-mail institucional do Notion (_Figura 1_):

 > Hello Team Notion, my name is Bernardo Pissutti, and I'm looking for assistance in a Requirement Engineering project.
 I'm a software student at University of Brasilia - Brazil, and I'm taking a software requirement subject.
 In order to